vlust/interview-assignment/README.md

 ## Task 2

 The software folder contains a python project with a cli tool which is able to acquire a stream of data over serial and creating a report based on the acquired data.
+An example report i genereated with the prototype board can be found here: [report.pdf](software\data\report_20250518_223138.pdf).
 More information on this task is in the readme in the software directory: [README.md](software\README.md)

 ## Task 3